Probate Q&A Series How do I open an intestate estate in North Carolina when someone dies without a will?

 • Confirm the estate is intestate (no valid will).

-• Identify and file in the decedent’s county of residence.
+• Identify and file in the decedent’s county of domicile.

 • Gather death certificate, asset list, and heir information.

-• File a petition for administration with the clerk of superior court.
+• File an application for letters of administration with the clerk of superior court.

 • Obtain Letters of Administration and post bond if required.